 More than a third of the schemes are now complete or under construction.
 The remaining schemes are at the design or consultation stage.

 All schemes are led by the boroughs and are consulted on locally once designs have been developed.
-We will consult on schemes that affect the TfL Road Network.
+We will consult on schemes that affect the TfL Road Network (red routes).

 More than 90 schemes have been proposed by the three Mini-Holland boroughs.
 They include a range of innovative improvements for cyclists:

 Cycle Enfield: segregated cycle routes are being built on the A105 Green Lanes and the A1010 Hertford Road.
-A network of Quietway routes is being designed and implemented, using quiet back streets to link key destinations and corridors.
+A network of Cycleways use quiet back streets to link key destinations and corridors.
 Enfield town centre will be redesigned to make it pleasanter and safer to walk and cycle around.
 Cycle storage hubs are planned at Enfield Town and Edmonton Green stations.
 See the Cycle Enfield website.